Un cliente de Git gratis para Windows y Mac

 Sourcetree para Windows Enterprise

-Instala, actualiza y gestiona Sourcetree a escala de forma que se adapte a tu entorno empresarial gestionado.
+Instala, actualiza y gestiona Sourcetree de forma que se adapte a tu entorno empresarial gestionado.

 Únete al programa Sourcetree Beta

-Regístrate en el programa Beta para probar nuevas funciones, aportar comentarios e interactuar con el equipo de Sourcetree.
+Regístrate en el programa Beta para probar nuevas funcionalidades, aportar feedback e interactuar con el equipo de Sourcetree.

 "Sourcetree es mágico.
 Al usar el cliente en lugar de la línea de comandos, puedo saltar de una rama a otra con gran facilidad y mantenerme al tanto de lo que está sucediendo en la base de código".